 Firstly, and most importantly, you must remember that lethal does not mean inhumane.
 If a pigeon is killed, it must be a humane and quick death.
 Furthermore, there must be an existing risk.
 For instance, pigeons are eating crops as they grow.
 You cannot kill pigeons purely in anticipation of them being a nuisance.

 How can you get rid of pigeons with a license?
 In addition to traps, under GL41 and GL42, shooting pigeons with any firearm is permitted; however, remember that deaths must be swift.
 You can also use hand-held or hand-propelled nets on pigeons who are perching (not whilst flying).
 Finally, taking and killing authorised birds by hand is also allowed (so long as it is humane).
-However, the potential for pain and accidental killing of other birds means poisoning is not permitted.
+However, the potential for pain and accidental killing of other birds means to feed pigeons poison is not permitted.

 So how do you get rid of pigeons?
 The truth is, you’re far from short on options.
-With so many methods available, even without a license, it can be challenging to know where to start.
-We’re always available to help with any inquiries you may have; we offer pest control in London, Surrey and all the southeast of England.
+With so many methods available to stop pigeons without hurting them, such as spike strips and pigeon netting, even without a license, it can be challenging to know where to start.
+If you get stuck we’re always available to help with any inquiries you may have; we offer pigeon control in London, Surrey and all the southeast of England.
 Contact is available on 0208 914 7894 or you can email us at [email protected].